-First, you should scavenge for the perfect piece of weathered looking wood; the piece should be 6 to 7 inches longer than the width of your tub.
+First, you should scavenge for the perfect piece of weathered-looking wood; the piece should be 6 to 7 inches longer than the width of your tub.
 Next, mark the wood at both ends to indicate the outside edge of the tub.
 Don’t be afraid to give yourself a ½ inch of overhang.

 Take your 2-inch wood screws and screw down the slats in the marked areas.
-Once completed, sand the board all over to smooth the surface and edges.
+Once completed, sand the board to smooth the surface and edges.
 Finally, apply your waterproof sealant, let it dry, and place on top of your tub!

 Toilet Paper Holder with a Shelf

-This last DIY adds some flair and functionality to your boring toilet paper holder.
+This last DIY adds flair and functionality to your boring toilet paper holder.
 This project is also easy to do since you only need:

 - Bronze toilet paper holder